TheeWhizzard/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv [[:upper:]]* /tmp/u -a script that moves all files beginning with an uppercase letter to the directory rm *~ -a script that deletes all files in the current working directory that end with the character mkdir -p welcome/to/school - a script that creates the directories ls -xamp -a command that lists all the files and directories of the current directory
+mv [[:upper:]]* /tmp/u -a script that moves all files beginning with an uppercase letter to the directory rm *~ -a script that deletes all files in the current working directory that end with the character mkdir -p welcome/to/school - a script that creates the directories ls -xamp -a command that lists all the files and directories of the current directory file -C m school.mgc - create a magic file